SUBSCRIBE TO OUR FREE NEWSLETTER

 Daily news & progressive opinion—funded by the people, not the corporations—delivered straight to your inbox.

-Okinawa officials on Friday filed a lawsuit against the central Japanese government in a new bid to block the slated construction of a U.S. military base in the prefecture's Henoko region.
+On Friday, Okinawa officials filed a lawsuit against the central Japanese government in a new bid to block the slated construction of a U.S. military base in the prefecture's Henoko region.

 "We will do whatever it takes to stop the new Henoko base," Okinawa Gov. Takeshi Onaga said during a press conference Friday.
 "Okinawa's argument is legitimate, and I believe that it will be certainly understood."

-The legal challenge is the latest effort to block the continued militarization of the southern Japanese island, which has long served as home base for more than half of the 50,000 American military service members in Japan, as well as over two-thirds of U.S. bases in the country.
+The legal challenge is the latest effort to block the continued militarization of the southern Japanese island, which has long served as the home base for more than half of the 50,000 American military service members in Japan, as well as over two-thirds of U.S. bases in the country.
 In late October, hundreds of Okinawa residents, largely elders, linked arms and physically blocked vehicles transporting building materials to the base.

 "Don't the people of Okinawa have sovereignty?" one protester, 70-year-old Katsuhiro Yoshida, told Japanese paperThe Asahi Shimbun at the time.
 "This reminds me of the scenes of rioting against the U.S. military before Okinawa was returned to Japan (in 1972).
-Now we are facing off against our own government.
+Now, we are facing off against our own government.
 It is so contemptible."

 Residents have long expressed anger and frustration over the crime and pollution they say comes along with the presence of foreign troops.